getnikola/plugins/v7/projectpages/README.md

        PROJECT_PATH = 'projects'

-2. Create an entry in `PAGES` for a special path, eg.
+2. Create an entry in `PAGES` for your project directory, eg.

        ("projects/*.rst", "projects", "project.tmpl")